 There’s no perfect formula that fits everyone.
 You’ll want to factor in your age, how long you have to save for your goals, your ability to tolerate financial risk in your investments, the U.S. vs. global investments, tax implications, and the liquidity of your investments.

 While many people depend on their own research to choose investments, an experienced financial advisor can be a real asset in helping you understand the sometimes complex process of analyzing and choosing investments.

 No matter how thoroughly you plan for your future, unexpected challenges may arise.
 When planning for your future, and the future of your family, it's important to protect against the impact of illness or injuries that might result in lost time at work, long-term disability, or even death.
 Life insurance, disability insurance, long-term care insurance, and other similar programs help you minimize risk, and help you meet your goals even if your income is reduced or cut off.

 Your work benefits may include life and disability insurance coverage and the Social Security system provides income replacement for long-term disability.
 These programs can provide some protection, but additional coverage may be needed to safeguard your overall financial ambitions.

 Step 5: Regular Review Your Plan

 As your financial accounts grow in value, and as your life changes, you should regularly review your progress toward your long-term financial objectives.
-At least once a year, you should repeat steps of goal-setting, finding and setting aside the money to invest, reviewing expenses and income, reviewing your financial protection and analyzing your investment results.
-Yearly reviews may not only keep you on track, it will prevent any unpleasant surprises that get in the way of your the financial expectations.
+At least once a year, you should repeat steps of goal-setting, finding and setting aside the money to invest, reviewing expenses and income, reviewing your financial protection, and analyzing your investment results.
+Yearly reviews may not only keep you on track, but it will also prevent any unpleasant surprises that get in the way of your financial expectations.